spack/spack/lib/spack/spack/cmd/installer/README.md

 in Step 1 of this walkthrough.

 Once all three of these files are present in your ``.spack/windows`` directory, it is time to give the installation a test.
-Install a basic package with ``spack_cmd`` via:
+Install a basic package though the Spack console via:

 ``spack install cpuinfo``